Life As a Real Estate Broker

 Becoming a Real Estate Broker

-What education or degrees do I need to become a Real Estate Broker?
+What work experience do I need to become a Real Estate Broker?

-Those thinking about becoming a Real Estate Broker might also be interested in the following careers:
+Those interested in being a Real Estate Broker may also be interested in:

 More about our data sources and methodologies.